-Beach Colony Resort has taken an initiative this summer to support Help4Kids and their Backpack Buddies program, a Myrtle Beach and Horry County based program that aims to assist children in need.Read more
+Beach Colony Resort has taken an initiative in 2017 to support Help4Kids and their Backpack Buddies program, a Myrtle Beach and Horry County based program that aims to assist children in need.Read more

 Beach Colony Resort and VMB are excited to announce their partnership with the American Cancer Society to raise funds for breast cancer awareness, research and treatment.Read more